9-month-old baby milestones

 It’s science: Practicing self-care as a parent helps your child’s development

-While you think about your baby's development, search for enriching nine months old baby activities and seek new ways to play, don't forget about yourself.
+While you think about your baby’s development, search for enriching 9-month-old baby activities and seek new ways to play, don’t forget about your needs and downtime.
 Really—research shows that babies and kids whose parents limit stress are less likely to have developmental delays.